Office of Student Life

 The university's Digital Accessibility Policy requires all publicly posted videos to be captioned, and all virtual events to be live captioned.
 Contact your unit's accessibility coordinator for more information.

 While captioning is an effective accommodation for students who are d/Deaf or hard of hearing, many students can benefit from captioned videos in the classroom -- for example, ESL students and students with different learning styles.
-If you’re interested in providing captioned videos in your course or program, and an SLDS registered student has not requested captioning, you can take a DIY approach (click to download guide) or use a vendor (see below).
+If you’re interested in providing captioned videos in your course or program, and an SLDS registered student has not requested captioning, you can take a DIY approach (download guide) or use a vendor (see below).

 Vendors for video captioning: